NewsNation, January 2026

 An example of an HPM is a drone-negation system called THOR, which stands for “Tactical High Power Operational Responder”.
 It uses high power microwaves to cause a counter electronic effect.
 It is presented on this page and in this video of the U.S. Air Force Research Laboratory (AFRL).

-An example of an HPM which is also a counter personnel (or anti-personnel) weapon, used for instance for perimeter denial, is the Active Denial System (ADS) presented on this factsheet webpage, which includes videos, links and related factsheets.
 The ADS works by transmitting a high-powered (100 kW output power) beam of 95 GHz, which corresponds to a wavelength of 3.2 mm.
 This short millimeter wave energy penetrates the skin up to 0.4 mm (corresponding to three sheets of paper) and generates an intense heating sensation.

 A safety assessment of the Active Denial System has been conducted by the AFRL and the “Human Effects Advisory Panel” (reference).